In addition, the ISU Library newspapers guide lists many Iowa newspapers that are available as part of library subscriptions.

 Some of these are old card indexes which have not yet been converted to an online format while some newer years are available online.
-Ask at the Research Help Desk for information on their location and help in using these indexes.
+Ask at the Desk for information on their location and help in using these indexes.

 The Ames Tribune has changed names several times over the years and we have a few small gaps in what we have available in our collection.
 The following are all available on microfilm in the Media Center:

 Ames Tri-Weekly Tribune: 1918-1919

 Ames Tribune: 1919-present day

 The Ames Tribune is available full-text online in Access World News (covers 2000 to the present)